alan-turing-institute/clean-air-infrastructure/README.md

 # The following fails with: ERROR: azure-cli 2.6.0 has requirement azure-storage-blob<2.0.0,>=1.3.1, but you'll have azure-storage-blob 12.3.0 which is incompatible.
 # but they install fine.
-pip install -r containers/requirements.txt
-# This will fail on building fbprohet, but it installs it after.
-pip install -e 'containers/cleanair[models, dashboard]' pip install -e 'containers/odysseus' pip install -e 'containers/urbanair'
+pip install -r containers/requirements.txt pip install -e 'containers/cleanair[models, dashboard]' pip install -e 'containers/odysseus' pip install -e 'containers/urbanair'